During the lease term in Clifton

 - Show the rental to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the tenant notice and obtain renter consent prior to entering the rental home.
-However, Nesbitt Realty can and will enter the rental property without tenant consent in emergency situations.
+Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent before entering the rental home.
+However, Nesbitt Realty can and will come into the rental without tenant consent in emergency situations.
 We will never abuse the right of entrance or use it to agitate renters in Clifton.
-Nesbitt Realty will only access the home at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will only go into at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-a free source for property owners in Clifton
+a free source for rental investors in Clifton

 - Collections and evictions